 Click Here for tab for Seven Nation Army by The White Stripes

-The White Stripes really made waves with this song, despite its simplicity it garnered the rock duo massive commercial success.
-Winning Best Rock Song at the 46th Annual Grammy Awards and even being used as the theme song for numerous sports teams, and even the 2018 FIFA World Cup.
+The White Stripes really made waves with this song.
+Despite its simplicity, it garnered the rock duo massive commercial success.
+Winning Best Rock Song at the 46th Annual Grammy Awards and even being used as the theme song for numerous sports teams, including the 2018 FIFA World Cup.

-Needless to say, this is an iconic riff that everyone should try their hand at learning.
-Fortunately, it’s also super easy to play, using just single notes at the beginning, and then as the song progresses it plays the same note sequence using power chords.
-A very simple and effective technique to get more value out of a guitar riff instead of just simply repeating it.
+Needless to say, this is an iconic riff that everyone should try their hand at.
+Fortunately, it’s also super easy to play, using just single notes at the beginning.
+Then as the song progresses, it plays the same note sequence using power chords.
+A very simple and effective technique to get more value out of a guitar riff instead of simply repeating it.

 Iron Man by Black Sabbath